-Hikvision's product suite includes Smart IP cameras, HD analog cameras, speed domes, NVRs, DVRs, video management software, access control and alarm systems, encoders, decoders, and other elements of sophisticated security systems.
+Hikvision's product suite includes Smart IP cameras, HD analog cameras, speed domes, NVRs, DVRs, video management software, access control, and alarm systems, encoders, decoders, and other elements of sophisticated security systems.

-Since its inception in 2001, Hikvision has played an active role in video surveillance market, devoting 8 percent of its annual revenue to research and development for continued product innovation.
+Since its inception in 2001, Hikvision has played an active role in the video surveillance market, devoting 8 percent of its annual revenue to research and development for continued product innovation.